imWildCat/scylla/README.md

 # Scylla

-An intelligent proxy pool for humanities, only supports Python 3.8+.
-Key
+An intelligent proxy pool for humanities, to extract content from the internet and build your own Large Language Models in this new AI era.

-features:
+Key features:

 - Automatic proxy ip crawling and validation
 - Easy-to-use JSON API